15.4 Introduction to the External Male Genitalia

 This figure shows the scrotum and testes.
 The left panel shows the external view of the scrotum, the middle panel shows the muscle layer and the right panel shows the deep tissues of the scrotum.

-Figure 15.4 The Scrotum and Testes.
+Figure 15.4: The Scrotum and testes.
 This anterior view shows the structures of the scrotum and testes.
+From Anatomy and Physiology 2e, licensed under CC BY 4.0.

 Testes